OpenFn/language-mogli/README.md

 Language Mogli
 ==============

-Language Pack for building expressions and operations to make HTTP calls.
+Language Pack for building expressions and operations to interact with Mogli SMS.

 Documentation
 -------------